hemal7735/Virtual-Gujarati-Keyboard/README.md

     This can be solved by inserting ***Ctrl+Alt Mode*** keys at the blank spaces of ***Normal Mode*** and ***Shift Mode***, which leads to the reduction in number of modes.

+##Contributors

+Everyone is welcome to contribute to this project, and helping it to be a full-fledged extension of Browsers like Chrome, Firefox etc.

 ## Reference

 **Base Keyboard Layout**: Google Translator's Courtesy.